- Oops!Something went wrong.Please try again later.

 Where applicable, oil equivalent amounts have been calculated using a conversion rate of six thousand cubic feet of natural gas to one barrel of oil.
 Boes may be misleading, particularly if used in isolation.
 A boe conversion ratio of six thousand cubic feet of natural gas to one barrel of oil is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.
 Utilizing a conversion ratio at 6 Mcf: 1 Bbl may be misleading as an indication of value.

-This press release contains the terms "adjusted funds flow", "net bank debt", "development capital expenditures", "netback", which do not have a standardized meaning prescribed by International Financial Reporting Standards ("IFRS" or, alternatively, "GAAP") and therefore may not be comparable with the calculation of similar measures by other companies.
-Cardinal uses adjusted funds flow to analyze operating performance and assess leverage.
-Cardinal feels this benchmark is a key measure of profitability and overall sustainability for the Company.
+This press release contains the terms "development capital expenditures", "free cash flow", "adjusted funds flow", "adjusted funds flow per basic share", "adjusted funds flow per diluted share", "net debt", "net debt to adjusted funds flow ratio", "total payout ratio", "net operating expenses", "netback", "netback after risk management contracts" and "adjusted funds flow netback" which do not have a standardized meaning prescribed by International Financial Reporting Standards ("IFRS" or, alternatively, "GAAP") and therefore may not be comparable with the calculation of similar measures by other companies.
+Cardinal uses adjusted funds flow, free cash flow, adjusted funds flow per basic and diluted share, net debt to adjusted funds flow ratio and total payout ratio to analyze operating performance and assess leverage.
+Cardinal feels these benchmarks are a key measure of profitability and overall sustainability for the Company.
 Adjusted funds flow is not intended to represent operating profits nor should it be viewed as an alternative to cash flow provided by operating activities, net earnings or other measures of performance calculated in accordance with GAAP.
-As shown below, adjusted funds flow is calculated as cash flows from operating activities adjusted for changes in non-cash working capital and decommissioning expenditures.
-Net bank debt is calculated as bank debt plus current liabilities less current assets (adjusted for the fair value of financial instruments and the current portion of the decommissioning obligation).
-Net bank debt is used by management to analyze the financial position, liquidity and leverage of Cardinal.
-Development capital expenditures represent expenditures on property, plant and equipment (excluding corporate and other assets and acquisitions) to maintain and grow the Company's base production.
-Netback is calculated on a boe basis and is determined by deducting royalties and operating expenses from petroleum and natural gas revenue.
-Netback is utilized by Cardinal to better analyze the operating performance of its petroleum and natural gas assets against prior periods.
+As shown below, adjusted funds flow is calculated as cash flows from operating activities adjusted for changes in non-cash working capital, decommissioning expenditures and transaction costs.
+Free cash flow represents adjusted funds flow less dividends declared and less development capital expenditures.
+Development capital expenditures represents expenditures on property, plant and equipment (excluding capitalized G&A, other assets and acquisitions).
+Total payout ratio represents the ratio of the sum of dividends declared plus development capital expenditures divided by adjusted funds flow.
+The term "net debt" is not recognized under GAAP and as shown below, is calculated as bank debt plus the principal amount of convertible unsecured subordinated debentures ("convertible debentures") and current liabilities less current assets (adjusted for the fair value of financial instruments, the current portion of lease liabilities, the current portion of the decommissioning obligation and the current portion of the liability component of convertible debentures).
+Net debt is used by management to analyze the financial position, liquidity and leverage of Cardinal.
+Net debt is used by management to analyze the financial position, liquidity and leverage of Cardinal.
+Net debt to adjusted funds flow ratio is calculated as net debt divided by annual adjusted funds flow.
+Net operating expenses is calculated as operating expense less processing and other revenue primarily generated by processing third party volumes at processing facilities where the Company has an ownership interest, and can be expressed on a per boe basis.
+As the Company’s principal business is not that of a midstream entity, management believes this is a useful supplemental measure to reflect the true cash outlay at its processing facilities by utilizing spare capacity through processing third party volumes.
+Netback is calculated on a boe basis and is determined by deducting royalties, transportation costs and net operating expenses from petroleum and natural gas revenue.
+Netback after risk management contracts includes realized gains or losses on commodity contracts in the period on a boe basis.
+Adjusted funds flow netback is calculated as netback after risk management and also includes interest and other costs and G&A costs on a boe basis.
+Netback, netback after risk management contracts and adjusted funds flow netback are utilized by Cardinal to better analyze the operating performance of our petroleum and natural gas assets taking into account our risk management program, interest and G&A costs against prior periods.

 Oil and Gas Metrics